Elliot-Sones/miniGPT/encoder_transformer/README.md

 # Encoder for Machine Translation

-In this section we will be implementing the encoder.
+In this section we will be implementing the encoder and testing the encoder part of a transformer model.

 <img src="assets/encoder.png" width=70% ></img>